Peikos/TI-S2/software/getalsysteem/README.md

 The most relevant number bases for programming are:

 - \- decimal - the default base for numbers, a single digit is from 0 to 9

 - \- hexadecimal or sexagesimal, a convenient abbreviation for binary numbers, because each hexadecimal digit (0..F) represents four bits

--   \- octal - this was used in early computers and one octal digit (0..7) represents three bits, we see it when Unix file access rights are printed or entered, e.g. `chmod 644 myfile.txt` for `rw-r–r–`
+- \- octal - this was used in early computers and one octal digit (0..7) represents three bits, we see it when Unix file access rights are printed or entered, e.g. `chmod 644 myfile.txt` for `rw-r-r-`

 - \- binary - the base in which all conventional digital computer circuits work, a bit or binary digit (0..1) represents 'no current' and 'current'

 To represent bases larger than 10 we normally use the Latin alphabet from A to Z for anything larger than 9.
 This way we can represent values